SathyaBhat/sathyabh.at/content/weekly-notes-06-2024/index.md

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-3.jpg" "Crates stacked up and ready to be picked up" "Weekly Notes" >}}

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "moving-crates-1.jpg" "Crates delivered at the new house."
 "Weekly Notes" >}}

 * In our new house in North Sydney, we've unpacked most of the crates and arranged/rearranged a few items around.
 My gaming/WFH setup is ready.
 Jo spent a lot of time tying the cables together with cable ties.
 We will probably get a sleeve to cover the cables coming from the desktop.

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "desktop-setup.jpg" "My gaming/WFH setup.
 Crates will be moved soon."
 "Weekly Notes" >}}

 * North Sydney seems to be an interesting area.
 A highway goes by the frontside of our apartment and it is quite busy & noisy.
-The noise insulation is quite extraordinary and you barely hear anything inside.
+The noise insulation on the main door, however, is quite extraordinary and you barely hear anything inside.
 There are a couple of specialty coffee shops for our morning coffee/breakfast kicks as well as a Saravana Bhavan nearby for whenever the idly/vada/dosa craving kicks in.
 Look forward to exploring North Sydney more!

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "food-cafe-3.jpg" "Yay for vadas!"
 "Weekly Notes" >}}